QuantEcon/lecture-source-jl/source/rst/continuous_time/seir_model.rst

 The interest is primarily in

+* studying the impact of suppression through social distancing on the spread of the infection
-* the number of infections at a given time (which determines whether or not the health care system is overwhelmed) and
+* the number of infections at a given time (which determines whether or not the health care system is overwhelmed); and
 * how long the caseload can be deferred (hopefully until a vaccine arrives)

 Setup